ellaholland1/ellaholland1.github.io/README.md

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1Y-AGfwXBrCVrxDupVtjHrVc16nHkLxuQJVgyUY-DUCY&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 ## The History of Facebook
+This timeline shows the evolution of the trailblazer of the online world that is Facebook.
+Mark Zuckerberg, the company CEO created the company without the intent of creating the world's most globalized platform, but it's turnout changed the course of the virtual world forever.
+This timeline shows how Facebook began and evolved, and continues to change the world.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1NFq-JGbI8SXzeEtwwe5dnYv4SLn9i6qIvXpuXSPksbE&font=Fjalla-Average&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 ## Human Development Index
+This data on the Human Development Index in 2018 compares every country in the world in their raw number HDI.
+The bar graph allows every country to be compared side by side to evaluate the human development index of the entire globe.
 ![HDI.png](https://github.com/ellaholland1/ellaholland1.github.io/blob/master/HDI.png?raw=true)

 ## Lehigh Undergraduate Enrollment 2015-19 Line Graph